cesinco/Julia_InfectionSimulation/README.md

 --vacc_saving_throw 1.0
 --vax_effective_rate 0.8

 To change any of the parameters from their default, specify a different value for the parameter.
-For example, if you wanted to start with a higher R0 from the default but a lower rate of initial vaccination, you might use:
+For example, if you wanted to start with a higher R0 from the default, a lower rate of initial vaccination, but a higher effective rate, you might use:

 `julia infection_simulation.jl --r_naught 0.2 --initial_vacc_rate 0.3 --vax_effective_rate 0.9`